dogecoin/dogecoin/README.md

 ## Ongoing development - Moon plan 🌒

 Dogecoin Core is an open source and community driven software.
-Developement process is done publicly.
+Development process is done publicly.
 Anyone can see, discuss and work on them.

 Main tools used for the core development :